* indicates required field

 • Curriculum Vitae for Each Investigator

-• Institutional Review Board (IRB): The SEER-Linked VTR Program requires investigators to submit their protocol to their IRB for determination of whether the study is exempt from review before receiving specimens and/or data.
-Because all tissue and data will be deidentified before the investigator receives them, and there will be no patient contact, the study is not considered human subjects research.
-NIH investigators will be required to submit an NIH Investigator Attestation Form.
+• Institutional Review Board (IRB): The SEER-Linked VTR Program required investigators to submit their protocol to their IRB for determination of whether the study was exempt from review before receiving specimens and/or data.
+Because all tissue and data are deidentified before the investigator receives them, the study is not considered human subjects research.
+NIH investigators are required to submit an NIH Investigator Attestation Form.

 • Copy of the Study Protocol

-• Data Management and Sharing Plan: If the investigator's project is funded by the National Institutes of Health (NIH), the investigator must generate and submit a Data Management and Sharing Plan to comply with the NIH Data Management and Sharing Policy
+• Data Management and Sharing Plan: If the investigator's project is funded by the National Institutes of Health (NIH), the investigator was required to generate and submit a Data Management and Sharing Plan to comply with the NIH Data Management and Sharing Policy.

-• Secured Funding: The investigator is responsible for securing funding and providing the NCI VTR Program Staff with documentation that funding was awarded for the project, the identity of the funder, and the start and end dates of the award.
+• Secured Funding: Investigators are responsible for securing funding and providing the NCI VTR Program Staff with documentation that funding was awarded for the project, the identity of the funder, and the start and end dates of the award.

-• Institutional Certification: If the investigator requests tissue to be used for sequencing, then the investigator must have their institution sign an Institutional Certification and should comply with the NIH Data Management and Sharing Policy and the NIH Genomic Data Sharing Policy.
+• Institutional Certification: If the investigator requests tissue to be used for sequencing, then the investigator was required to have their institution sign an Institutional Certification and to comply with the NIH Data Management and Sharing Policy and the NIH Genomic Data Sharing Policy.

-• Authentication and Authorization: The VTR Program is using the general SEER Data Request System for Research Plus data to authenticate and authorize each investigator who participates in the study.
+• Authentication and Authorization: The VTR Program uses the general SEER Data Request System for Research Plus data to authenticate and authorize each investigator who participates in the study.
 The email showing approval for SEER Research Plus Databases, serves as documentation.

-• Material Transfer Agreement for each registry sending de-identified tissue.
+• Material Transfer Agreement for the registry sending de-identified tissue.

 For additional information, please see the FAQs.